 All instances of encoding of the S-57 Object class LNDMRK and its binding attributes will be converted automatically to an instance of the S-101 Feature type Landmark during the automated conversion process.
 However the following exceptions apply:

-LNDMRK objects of type point and having attribute CATLMK = 19 (windmotor) will convert to an instance of the new S-101 Feature type Wind Turbine.
+LNDMRK objects of geometric primitive point and having attribute CATLMK = 19 (windmotor) will convert to an instance of the new S-101 Feature type Wind Turbine.
 The S-101 attributes fixed date range, vertical clearance fixed, vertical datum and water level effect introduce the option to encode additional information related to Wind Turbine.
 There is no corresponding encoding for this information on LNDMRK in S-57 – for full capability S-101 data, Data Producers will be required to populate these attributes manually, if considered necessary.

 There are some allowable S-57 encoding combinations that do not display in ECDIS.
 Guidance has been included in the S-57 UOC for encoding “work-arounds” such that the required “real-world” features will be displayed, including options to encode as LNDMRK.
-Where these “work-arounds” have been applied, a suitably configured converter may be capable of implementing the following conversion requirements:
+Where these “work-arounds” have been applied, a suitably configured converter may be capable of implementing the following conversion requirements (noting that the text string encoded in INFORM on the LNDMRK should be in a standardised format in order to convert to the appropriate S-101 Feature, such as Waterfall for LNDMRK of geometric primitive point encoded to represent a waterfall):

-LNDMRK of type area encoded to represent a SLOGRD object of type area and having attributes CATSLO ≠ 6 (cliff) and CONRAD ≠ 1 (radar conspicuous); or CATSLO = empty (null) should be converted to an instance of the S-101 Feature type Sloping Ground (see clause 4.7.4).
+LNDMRK of geometric primitive area encoded to represent a SLOGRD object of geometric primitive area and having attributes CATSLO ≠ 6 (cliff) and CONRAD ≠ 1 (radar conspicuous); or CATSLO = empty (null) should be converted to an instance of the S-101 Feature type Sloping Ground (see clause 4.7.4).

-LNDMRK of type point encoded to represent a RAPIDS object of type point should not be converted (see clause 4.7.7.1).
+LNDMRK of geometric primitive point encoded to represent a RAPIDS object of geometric primitive point should not be converted (see clause 4.7.7.1).

-LNDMRK of type point encoded to represent a WATFAL object of type point should be converted to an instance of the S-101 Feature type Waterfall (see clause 4.7.7.2).
+LNDMRK of geometric primitive point encoded to represent a WATFAL object of geometric primitive point should be converted to an instance of the S-101 Feature type Waterfall (see clause 4.7.7.2).

-LNDMRK of type point or area encoded to represent a VEGATN object of type point or area and having attribute CATVEG = 11 (reed) or empty (null) value should be converted to an instance of the S-101 Feature type Vegetation (see clause 4.7.11).
+LNDMRK of geometric primitive point or area encoded to represent a VEGATN object of geometric primitive point or area and having attribute CATVEG = 11 (reed) or empty (null) value should be converted to an instance of the S-101 Feature type Vegetation (see clause 4.7.11).

-LNDMRK of type point encoded to represent a DAMCON object of type point should be converted to an instance of the S-101 Feature type Landmark having attribute category of landmark = 27 (dam).
+LNDMRK of geometric primitive point encoded to represent a DAMCON object of geometric primitive point should be converted to an instance of the S-101 Feature type Landmark having attribute category of landmark = 27 (dam).

-LNDMRK of type point encoded to represent a ROADWY object of type point should not be converted (see clause 4.8.8).
+LNDMRK of geometric primitive point encoded to represent a ROADWY object of geometric primitive point should not be converted (see clause 4.8.8).

-LNDMRK of type point encoded to represent a RUNWAY object of type point should be converted to an instance of the S-101 Feature type Runway (see clause 4.8.12).
+LNDMRK of geometric primitive point encoded to represent a RUNWAY object of geometric primitive point should be converted to an instance of the S-101 Feature type Helipad (see clause 4.8.12).

-LNDMRK of type point encoded to represent a PIPSOL object of type point should be converted to an instance of the S-101 Feature type Landmark.
+LNDMRK of geometric primitive point encoded to represent a PIPSOL object of geometric primitive point should be converted to an instance of the S-101 Feature type Landmark.

 Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Landmark in S-101: